 - GOAL 2 TRANSPORTATION: Provide for a safe, convenient, and efficient multi-modal transportation system coordinated with the future land use map and designed to support all elements of this comprehensive plan. - Policy 2.2.1 Promote Compact Growth: The County and Cities shall promote compact growth with a variety of land uses within the Municipal Overlay Areas and Joint Planning Areas around each city to promote walkable communities, support an efficient public transportation system, including transit, and reduce the length of trips to reach destinations. - " Policy 2.2.5 Public Transit: The County shall maintain a transit system that meets residents' mobility needs in a cost effective and efficient manner. - a.
 Coordinate public transit efforts with the cities, adjacent counties, and the LSMPO to create an integrated transit system that will provide greater interconnection between urban areas, workplaces, and marketplaces. - b.
 By 2017, prepare a transit development plan to establish a strong link between the provision of transit services and land use decisions and future growth within the County. - c.
-Promote land use patterns that support a compact public transit system. - Policy 2.2.8 Bicycle, Pedestrian, Transit Level of Service: The County and Cities adopt the following level of service standards for non-automobile modes of transportation (bicycle, pedestrian, and transit).
+Promote land use patterns that support a compact public transit system. - " Policy 2.2.8 Bicycle, Pedestrian, Transit Level of Service: The County and Cities adopt the following level of service standards for non-automobile modes of transportation (bicycle, pedestrian, and transit).
 This level of service standards is not regulatory but provide a basis to monitor congestion and coordinate improvements. - a.
 Bicycle Level of Service Standards: The County and Cities adopt a LOS "D" for bicycle facilities within the unincorporated areas of the County that are within the Urban Development Area, as shown on the Future Land Use and within the city limits of the City of Center Hill and the City of Webster.
 Within the unincorporated areas of the County outside of the Urban Development Areas, the County adopts a LOS "F" for bicycle facilities.
 A description of the level of service characteristics is provided in the data and analysis of this comprehensive plan. - b.
 Pedestrian Level of Service Standards: The County and Cities adopt a LOS "D" for pedestrian facilities within the unincorporated areas of the County that are within the Urban Development Area, as shown on the Future Land Use Map and within the city limits of the City of Center Hill and the City of Webster.
-Within the unincorporated areas of the County outside of the Urban Development Areas, the c.
+Within the unincorporated areas of the County outside of the Urban Development Areas, the County adopts a LOS "F" for pedestrian facilities.
+A description of the level of

+- service characteristics is provided in the data and analysis of this comprehensive plan - c.
 Transit Level of Service Standards.
 The County and Cities adopt a LOS "D" for transit within the unincorporated areas of the County that are within the Urban Development Area, as shown on the Future Land Use Map, and within the city limits of the City of Center Hill and City of Webster.
 Within the unincorporated areas of the County outside of the Urban Development Area, the County adopts a LOS "E" for transit.
 A description of the level of service characteristics is provided in the data and analysis of this comprehensive plan.